shovon/websocket-graph/specifications/protocols/framework.md

 ### 3.2 Client Requirements

-- **Notify Adjacency Updates**: A method to receive updates about adjacency changes.
+- **Notify Neighborhood Updates**: A method to receive updates about adjacency changes.
   - Output: Updated adjacency data.
 - **Receive Message**: A method to receive messages from the server.
   - Output: Message payload.